Skip to main content

 Participatory Grantmaking Principles, Potential, and More

-While public engagement is hardly a new concept, participatory grantmaking offers a bridge between philanthropic decision-makers and the people they seek to benefit.
+Inclusion has been a recurring theme in philanthropy, but participatory grantmaking has recently emerged as a bridge between philanthropic decision-makers and the people they seek to benefit.
 But what is participatory grantmaking, and how can it be practically implemented to bridge that gap?

 In this guide, we’ll answer these questions and more, covering the following topics: